 If you are looking for a bad time, start routinely accepting late or partial rent.
-Then when it comes time to having to evict someone, it is likely the judge or magistrate will say that you have presented a pattern of business where it is fine to pay late.
+Then when it comes time to evict someone, the judge or magistrate will likely say that you have presented a pattern of business where it is fine to pay late.
 That they will not evict the tenant until they are a full month behind.
 That will leave you with a terrible feeling for sure!

-Investors who do not stick to a lease, are just inviting in bad experiences and rarely does anything good happen by being soft around enforcing a lease.
-Some of these bad experiences will cost money for the investor, others will cause headaches.
-Both will impact the investor's outlook on the long-term viability of real estate investing.
+Investors who do not stick to a lease are just inviting in bad experiences and rarely do anything good happen by being soft around enforcing a lease.
+Some of these bad experiences will cost money for the investor, and others will cause headaches.
+Both will impact the investor’s outlook on the long-term viability of real estate investing.

 Failing to Start

-This is an obvious one, because you cannot be a successful real estate investor without investing in real estate.
-However, I see so many people get into the analysis paralysis state.
-A state where they want to continually learn more before actually jumping in the water of investing.
+This is obvious because you cannot be a successful real estate investor without investing in real estate.
+However, I see so many people get into the analysis paralysis state where they want to continually learn more before actually jumping in the water of investing.

 Giving up before Success

 I often say that the worst number of rental properties to own is 1.
-Typically, an investor's first rental property is fairly low cashflow.
+Typically, an investor’s first rental property is a fairly low cash flow.
 Maybe $100-200 a month.
-Since an investor's comfort level in more aggressive strategies is limited, this is usually a fine result.
+Since an investor’s comfort level in more aggressive strategies is limited, this is usually a fine result.

-The other problem with only owning one property is you still have to learn everything and set up processes and answer questions you have never been asked before.
-Again, all for $100-200 in cashflow per month.
+The other problem with owning one property is that you still have to learn everything, set up processes, and answer questions you have never been asked before.
+But, again, all for $100-200 in cash flow per month.

-A similar thing happens when flipping houses for the first-time.
-After putting your life into this house, hoping to make a huge profit, a lot of first time house flippers usually just break even.
+A similar thing happens when flipping houses for the first time.
+After putting your life into this house, hoping to make a huge profit, many first-time house flippers usually break even.
 Sometimes, worse, they lose money.
 An incredible amount of learning must go into that first flip.
 Usually, it will start to pay off on the second or third.

-An ideal graph of any business venture's profit should look kind of like a hockey stick.
-Where at first it sticks to either no profits, or negative.
-Then it has a long handle portion that just goes up and to the right.
-Increasing over time.
+An ideal graph of any business venture’s profit should look kind of like a hockey stick.
+Whereat first it sticks to either no profits or negative.
+Then it has a long handle portion that goes up and to the right.
+Increasing overtime.

-But if you quit after 1 property, you short circuit the whole thing and do not get to reap the rewards of the handle portion of the hockey stick.
+But if you quit after 1 property, you short circuit the whole thing and do not reap the rewards of the handle portion of the hockey stick.
 You miss the profits!

 Not continually educating

 In business, it is hard to stay at a stable point.
 Usually, you are either in decline or growth.
-One way to tip the odds of your investment strategy working out is with continuous education.
+So one way to tip the odds of your investment strategy working out is with continuous education.

-When your investment portfolio grows, so will the complexity to managing it.
+When your investment portfolio grows, so will the complexity of managing it.

-Investors who are not prepared when a tenant calls with a question or issue, they have a tendency to respond with off the cuff answers that can cost them money.
+Investors who are not prepared when a tenant calls with a question or issue tend to respond with off the cuff answers that can cost them money.

 Being prepared for various situations helps alleviate this problem.
 Another strategy is to tell the tenant they will check with someone or check on something relating to the conversation and get back with them with an answer.